 It seems as though everyone is talking about Agile these days.
 Originally the domain of software developers, the demonstrable success offered by 'Agile ways of working' has led to their adoption across multiple areas of business.
-Project managers and business analysts can create a significant amount of value by adopting Agile best practices, as well as by understanding how Agile environments affect more traditional elements elsewhere.
+Project managers, program managers, and business analysts can create a significant amount of value by adopting Agile best practices, as well as by understanding how Agile environments affect more traditional elements elsewhere.

 Naturally, the growing popularity of Agile has created a steadily increasing demand for Agile practitioners.
 Becoming qualified is not just about earning a specific certification, however.
-Agile as a general methodology can be applied to various areas throughout a business, including development, project and program management, business analysis, and so on.
+Agile as a general approach can be applied to various areas throughout a business, including development, project and program management, business analysis, and so on.
 Because of this, much of Agile's 'value' comes from a practitioner's ability to apply it in specific circumstances.

 That is not to say that Agile certification training has no value, however.
 Studying a demonstrably effective Agile framework is an excellent way to gain a comprehensive understanding of how Agile works, as well as how it can be applied within a specific sphere of a business.
 It has even gotten to the point that globally-recognized framework providers are taking notice, with AXELOS having released 'PRINCE2 Agile' due to the sheer amount of demand in the market for training on how to succeed in Agile environments.
+Meanwhile, organizations like the APMG are offering frameworks that can apply Agile at various levels, such as Agile Project Management (AgilePM) and Agile Programme Management (AgilePgM).

 It is also worth pointing out that Agile training is not just for newcomers.
 Earning a practitioner qualification can verify a candidate’s understanding of Agile, as well as their ability to apply it in practice.
 With most large businesses placing a great deal of importance on qualifications during the hiring process, many experienced Agile users will also become certified in order to stand out.